Welcome

 • provide a strong but flexible framework for governments at all levels to achieve positive outcomes for the whole community.

-Having an Age Friendly Strategy will assist in developing an age-friendly community with a four-year action plan outlining strategy items and budget recommendations.
-It is intended that consultation will be undertaken with seniors in the community before it the final strategy is presented for Council endorsement in December 2022.
+Having an Age-Friendly Strategy will assist in developing an age-friendly community with a four-year action plan outlining strategy items and budget recommendations.
+The City's strategy was endorsed by Council in December 2022 and launched in March 2023.

-The Seniors Working Group was established in November 2022, and consists of seniors residents of Kalgoorlie-Boulder who provide advice to the City on future services and initiatives for seniors.
+The Seniors Focus Group was established in November 2022. and consists of senior residents of Kalgoorlie-Boulder who advise the City on future services and initiatives for seniors.

 News Feed